Nozawa Onsen

 Nozawa Onsen Snow

 The sight of all those egg carton shaped runs can make a powder hound howl, but powder hounds shouldn’t despair because the moguls generally don’t have long to form.
-Nozawa Onsen Ski Resort is blessed with over 10 metres of snow fall each season, thanks to its proximity to the Sea of Japan and the precipitation that’s picked up during storms.
-Nozawa Onsen is definitely a great destination for powder hounds and there are lots of days where the face shots come fast and furious.
+Nozawa Ski Resort is blessed with over 10 metres of snow fall each season, thanks to its proximity to the Sea of Japan and the precipitation that’s picked up during storms.
+Nozawa Onsen is a great destination for powder hounds and there are lots of days where the face shots come fast and furious.

 Where is Nozawa Japan?

 Nozawa Onsen Japan is located in the northern part of the Nagano Prefecture on the Honshu Island.
 The resort is 46km northeast of the city of Nagano and 249km northwest of Tokyo.
-There are various other Nagano ski resorts, so Nozawa Onsen can easily be combined with other ski areas on your Japan ski holiday.

 Nozawa Onsen Accommodation